-Equivalent change is a pair of identical changes that are detected in both source and target when performing a 3-way merge.
+Equivalent change is a pair of identical changes that are detected in both source and target, when performing a 3-way merge.

-s say package A contains some class in the ancestor and both contributors contain the same class in package B. This means that the class has been moved from package A to package B in both source and target.
+Let's say package A contains some class in the ancestor and both contributors contain the same class in package B. This means that the class has been moved from package A to package B in both source and target.
 This is a case of the equivalent change.

-On the case of equivalent changes is when the same element A becomes renamed to B in both contributors.
+Another case of equivalent changes is when the same element ${\bf A}$ becomes renamed to ${\bf B}$ in both contributors.